Malcolm Mowbray: Career

 Mowbray began his career in television, directing episodes of Premiere, BBC2 Playhouse, and Objects of Affection.
-In 1984 he turned to feature films with A Private Function, which he directed and co-wrote with Alan Bennett, with whom he shared the Evening Standard British Film Award for Best Screenplay.
+In 1984, he turned to feature films with A Private Function.
+He directed and co-wrote with Alan Bennett, with whom he shared the Evening Standard British Film Award for Best Screenplay.
+He then moved to Los Angeles to continue working in film, though he returned to Britain by the 1990s.
 Additional credits include Crocodile Shoes, Out Cold, Cadfael, Pie in the Sky, Don't Tell Her It's Me, Sweet Revenge, and Monsignor Renard.